juancastaneda1/Course-Work/Fourier Transform Project/README.md

-This purpose of this project was to create computer generated melodies over a sequence of musical chords, with varying degrees of
+The purpose of this project was to create computer generated melodies over a sequence of musical chords, with varying degrees of
 "pleasantness".

 To accomplish this, the audio file of each chord was analyzed using a fast fourier transform in order to determine the notes being played,